guitarrapc/UnityTutorial/README.md

 - [ ] How to change FPS from Default (30) to 60.
     - [x] Application.targetFrameRate = 60; in ```Awake(){}```
     - [ ] Is it really effect?
+- [ ] Is there any way to detect Layer name, not by string?

 Disclaimer
 ====